 Vegetable Tanned Leather - Beautiful & Sustainable

-Our wallets are made using natural full grain leather that is 1 - 1.2 mm thick.
+Our wallets are made using full grain leather that is 1 - 1.2 mm thick.

-This type of leather is a 100% natural material and gets a wonderful patina with day to day use, getting smoother and glossier with everyday handling.
+This leather gets a wonderful patina with day to day use, getting smoother and glossier with everyday handling.
 It also darkens with exposure to sunlight.

 Full Disclosure - Always